 - Saturday 10am-12noon Drawing Class.
 This will focus on improving your drawing skills using experimental techniques.

 - Saturday 2-4pm Mixed Media Art Class.
 Tuition in a variety of art forms based on an artist or theme.

 All classes and studio time will be available during Full Term and the first four weeks of Easter Full Term.
 There will be limited spaces so please register your interest by emailing the Art Co-ordinator, Natalie McIntyre (firstname.lastname@example.org).

 The Art Centre is a helpful resource for students involved in King's plays and events.
 Students use the facilities to make decorations, scenery and props.

 For the King's Affair, an annual large all-night party in the summer, the College needs to be transformed for the chosen theme.
-In 2012 the King's Affair committee hosted ContAnimation: 'our treasured childhood favourites are bursting from the walls in a deliriously decadent, awfully animated, crazily cartoonified dystopia'.
+For example, one year the King's Affair committee hosted ContAnimation: 'our treasured childhood favourites are bursting from the walls in a deliriously decadent, awfully animated, crazily cartoonified dystopia'.
 As you can imagine, the Art Centre was a busy place just before the event!

 Rylands Art Prize: part of a winning entry by Josh Bristow.
 Larger image